 Learn everything you need to know about Eat the Frog, why it works, and how you can use it to tackle your toughest tasks.

 Vivid metaphors aside, the idea behind Eat the Frog is simple.
 Identify the most important thing on your to-do list, that task that feels like it’s going to be extra hard to finish, and make it your primary focus.
 The basic idea is that your efforts will have the most impact when you narrow your focus.

-This can help you with procrastination.
+This can help you stop procrastinating.
 But it can also help you feel like you actually accomplished something with all the hours you spent on work.
 It’s all too easy, especially when we’re surrounded by digital distractions to end up frazzled.
-You feel pulled in a million directions, like you’ve somehow wasted all your time on unimportant tasks — or gotten so overwhelmed by your to-do list that you didn’t even know where to start.
+You feel pulled in a million directions, like you’ve somehow wasted all your time on low value tasks — or gotten so overwhelmed by your to-do list that you didn’t even know where to start.